william100262/ChatBot/README.md

 Lastly you run the chatbot:
 python app.py

-Type in the termianl for a response
+Type in the terminal for a response

 ## Limitations
 .
 This is a basic chatbot so the respones are very limited